-For the generation who have grown up with the internet, access to the web, social media, electronic communications and rich audio-visual content – consumed live or on-demand – has become a basic need, so providing ships’ companies with multimedia welfare and recreation services is key to future recruitment and is retention positive.
+For the generation of Royal Navy personnel who have grown up with the internet; access to the web, social media, email, and instant messaging, as well as being able to consume rich audio-visual content – live and on-demand – is a basic lifestyle need.